ritIsAsleep/Tempest/README.md

 ## ☔️ Getting Started

 1. Fork the Repo Or Access the Live Web Page
+   * Or Use Replit to Fork the Code: https://replit.com/@ri2who/Tempest-Weather-App-Ritu-S?v=1#index.html
-2. Prerequisites (HTML5, CSS3, & JavaScript)
+3. Prerequisites (HTML5, CSS3, & JavaScript)
-3. Enter Your Desired Location to Gain Weather Info on
+4. Enter Your Desired Location to Gain Weather Info on
-4. Press Enter & View the Results!
+5. Press Enter & View the Results!